Renardo1985/phase-3-python-cli-project/Notes/notes.md

 Displaying Playlist:
 The app shows the current contents of the playlist, listing the title and artist of each song.

-Saving Playlist:
-The app saves the playlist to a text file named "playlist.txt" in the same directory as the app's files.

 Exiting the App:
 The app displays a message and terminates.